kirbydesign/designsystem/MIGRATION.md

 <br>

 Values from the new content-width map can be retrieved with the `get-page-content-max-width()` convenience function, e.g. `get-page-content-max-width('full')`.

+<h3 id="dependencies-v9">Dependencies</h3>

+The `@kirbydesign/core` package that contain helpers for the designsystem package is now an ES Module, and no longer exports a CommonJS javascript bundle.
+If e.g. your Jest tests are otherwise configured to use CommonJS you might need to ignore transformation of the `@kirbydesign/core` files.

 ## Version 8.3.0